Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Data acquisition

 Light from the laser is coupled to a 1000:1 beam splitter, where the high-power output is divided equally between a fast photodiode for synchronization and a power meter (Thorlabs S122C) for monitoring the laser power.
 The low-power output is connected to two fiber-coupled variable optical attenuators (Thorlabs V1550F) and a fixed \qty{20}{\dB} attenuator (Thorlabs FA20T), before the light is coupled to the SNSPD.
 The variable optical attenuators are controlled using a voltage set by a computer, using the outputs of a digital-to-analog converter (National Instruments NI USB-6341).
 The transmission of the total system is carefully calibrated beforehand so that the set voltages on the variable optical attenuators and the measured power on the power meter are sufficient to calculate the mean photon number per pulse on the SNSPD.

 The voltage signals from both the photodiode and SNSPD are sampled synchronously using two channels of a digitizer (Teledyne ADQ7DC) with an analog bandwidth of \qty{3}{\giga\hertz} and a sample rate of \qty{5}{\giga\samples\per\second}.
+The analog bandwidth is defined as the frequency where the signal is attenuated by \qty{3}{\deci\bel}.
+Aliasing is not of concern due to the expected frequency response of SNSPDs consisting of mostly frequencies below \qty{2}{\giga\hertz}~\cite{Kerman2006, Zhu2019}.
 The signal from the photodiode is used to trigger the digitizer, and is filtered with a \qty{190}{\mega\hertz} low-pass filter before being digitized.
-This stretches the pulse in the time-domain and removes noise from the signal to allow for a more precise determination of the arrival time of the laser pulse in post-processing.
+This stretches the pulse in the time-domain and removes high frequency noise from the signal to allow for a more precise determination of the arrival time of the laser pulse in post-processing by fitting the peak position over more datapoints.
 The electronic SNSPD signal is attenuated with a \qty{3}{\dB} attenuator before sending it to the digitizer, to prevent signal clipping.

 To form the dataset, \num{100000} light traces of the SNSPD and the corresponding photodiode signals are recorded at 20 different mean photon numbers, resulting in a total of \num{2000000} measurements.
 The mean photon numbers range from $\mu=0.003$ to $\mu=2.55$ photons per laser pulse, and are logarithmically spaced to ensure a wide variety of input states within the dataset.
 The digitizer is triggered on the signal from the photodiode and records 512 samples per trace, including 20 samples before the trigger.
 In setting the attenuation, the external quantum efficiency is accounted for by measuring the efficiency of the complete system using quantum detector tomography \cite{Baalbergen2025_2}, such that $\mu=\eta\left<n\right>$ refers to the mean number of photons absorbed by the detector.